mvt-project/mvt/docs/ios/records.md

 This JSON file is created by mvt-ios' `WebkitLocalStorage` module.
 The module extracts a list of file and folder names located at the following path */private/var/mobile/Containers/Data/Application/\*/Library/WebKit/WebsiteData/LocalStorage/*, which contains local storage files created by any app installed on the device.

 If indicators are provided through the command-line, they are checked against the extracted names.
 Any matches are stored in *webkit_local_storage_detected.json*.

 ---

+### `webkit_resource_load_statistics.json`

+!!! info "Availability"
+    Backup: :material-check:
+    Full filesystem dump: :material-check:

+This JSON file is created by mvt-ios `WebkitResourceLoadStatistics` module.
+The module extracts records from available WebKit ResourceLoadStatistics *observations.db* SQLite3 databases.
+These records should indicate domain names contacted by apps, including a timestamp.

+If indicators are provided through the command-line, they are checked against the extracted domain names.
+Any matches are stored in *webkit_resource_load_statistics_detected.json*.

+---